 Self-Adjusting Cleaning Head

-This is a fancy feature that we weren’t expecting to find in an entry-level robot.
+It is a fancy feature that we weren’t expecting to find in an entry-level robot.
 A self-adjusting cleaning head keeps the brush as close to the floor’s surface as possible in an attempt to dislodge and lift embedded debris and hair from carpet fibers.
 However, with its lackluster suction performance, it will take numerous passes for the Roomba to pick everything up.

-The Roomba’s battery is tinier than the GOOVI’s and thus provides a limited amount of runtime per full-charge.
+The Roomba’s battery is tinier than the GOOVI’s and thus provides a limited amount of runtime per full charge.
 With 90 minutes of cleaning, the Roomba can get a lot of work done, though it will need to charge more frequently.
 And just like the GOOVI, it can auto-recharge but does not auto-resume when its battery is at max capacity.

 GOOVI vs. Roomba: Which Should I Get?